A note on closed-form spread option valuation under log-normal models: Generalization of the Bjerksund-Stensland formula

 We would like to implement the approximations (\ref{yapprox}) to (\ref{ys}) and obtain approximated values for these points $y_0^1, y_0^2, y_0^3$.
 To this end, we define the following functions

 Then with (\ref{yapprox}) and (\ref{aq}), we have

-Now we are ready to state our next result.
-The following proposition shows that the spread option price $\Pi^{BS}$ presented in Bjerksund and Stensland \cite{bjerksund2014closed} can also be obtained by using the ideas in relations (\ref{approx1}) and (\ref{approx2}) above. \begin{proposition} We have
+Now, we are ready to state our next result.
+The following proposition shows that the spread option price $\Pi^{BS}$ presented in \cite{bjerksund2014closed} can also be obtained by using the ideas in relations (\ref{approx1}) and (\ref{approx2}) above. \begin{proposition} We have

 with $\kappa =b\frac{\sigma_2}{\sigma_1}$ and $\delta_i=z_0^i(b\sigma_2, a, x_0^i)-b\frac{\sigma_2}{\sigma_1}x_0^i, i=1,2,3$, where $z_0^i$ are given as in (\ref{barys}) and $x_0^i$ are any points. \end{proposition} We remark that the above relation (\ref{BS11}) is obtained by using (\ref{approx2}) and the line equations given as in (\ref{approx33}) with the points $(x_0^i, y_0^i)$ given by $(x_0^i, z_0^i(b\frac{\sigma_2}{\sigma_1}, a))$ and these latter points do not have to lie on the curves $\mathcal{C}_i$ for each $i=1,2,3$.
 The proof of this proposition will be given in the appendix.
 It is also worthy to note that in the above proposition the choices of $x_0^i$ are irrelevant.
 It will be shown in the proof that, this is due to the choice of the approximations (\ref{barys}).